mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.1/index.md

 ## Marathon
 - COPS-3554 - This release introduces a watcher loop process to monitor and, if necessary, re-register the Marathon leader after reelection.

-- COPS-3585 - In previous releases, a deadlock or race condition might prevent one or more nodes in a cluster from generating a routing table that forwards network traffic through Marathon load balancing properly.
-Problems with routing tables and network connectivitity can lead to the following issues:
-    - Incomplete network overlay configuration on certain nodes.
-    - Incomplete VIP/IPVS/L4LB configuration on certain nodes.
-    - DNS records that are missing on certain nodes.

-You can restart the `systemd` process on the nodes affected to restore proper network connectivity.

 - COPS-3593, DCOS_OSS-4193 - In previous releases, you might have services that are managed by Marathon unable to restart if the container crashes or under certain DNS failure conditions.
 For example,restarting services might fail if the first ZooKeeper node or first DC/OS master is unreachable.